awsdocs/amazon-rekognition-developer-guide/doc_source/API_GetFaceSearch.md

 # GetFaceSearch<a name="API_GetFaceSearch"></a>

-Gets the face search results for Rekognition Video face search started by [StartFaceSearch](API_StartFaceSearch.md)\.
+Gets the face search results for Amazon Rekognition Video face search started by [StartFaceSearch](API_StartFaceSearch.md)\.
 The search returns faces in a collection that match the faces of persons detected in a video\.
 It also includes the time\(s\) that faces are matched in the video\.

 Face search in a video is an asynchronous operation\.
 You start face search by calling to [StartFaceSearch](API_StartFaceSearch.md) which returns a job identifier \(`JobId`\)\.
-When the search operation finishes, Rekognition Video publishes a completion status to the Amazon Simple Notification Service topic registered in the initial call to `StartFaceSearch`\.
+When the search operation finishes, Amazon Rekognition Video publishes a completion status to the Amazon Simple Notification Service topic registered in the initial call to `StartFaceSearch`\.
 To get the search results, first check that the status value published to the Amazon SNS topic is `SUCCEEDED`\.
 If so, call `GetFaceSearch` and pass the job identifier \(`JobId`\) from the initial call to `StartFaceSearch`\.

 For more information, see [Searching Faces in a Collection](collections.md)\.

 The search results are retured in an array, `Persons`, of [PersonMatch](API_PersonMatch.md) objects\.
 Each`PersonMatch` element contains details about the matching faces in the input collection, person information \(facial attributes, bounding boxes, and person identifer\) for the matched person, and the time the person was matched in the video\.